TYPO3-Headless/nuxt-typo3/docs/frontend/content-elements.md

 For instance new content elements should be named `T3CeMycontentelement`.

-We use `T3` prefix because some of our global components are not ContentElement e.g. `T3NavLink`
+We use `T3` prefix because some of our global components are not ContentElements e.g. `T3NavLink`

 You don't have name your content elements component file this way, but this is imporant when you register them as global (look below).